-The ever-increasing use of mobile devices expands the corporate attack surface and creates serious security risks, privacy concerns and vulnerabilities, which malicious actors can exploit to steal sensitive and personal information, and impersonate unknowing victims.
+The ever-increasing use of mobile devices also expands the corporate attack surface and creates serious security risks, privacy concerns and vulnerabilities, which malicious actors can exploit to steal sensitive and personal information and impersonate unknowing victims.
 As the use of mobile devices and applications continues to grow, the rate and sophistication of attacks on popular mobile platforms also grows, and the need for mobile authentication becomes more prevalent.

-- 3,503,952 malicious installation packages.
+- 1.3 million malicious installation packages

-- 69,777 new mobile banking Trojans.
+- 154,000 mobile banking Trojans

 SSL/TLS Certificates and Their Prevalence on the Dark Web

 To counter these threats, enterprises are turning to certificates to secure mobile devices, applications, and users.
-Digital certificates authenticate mobile users to applications, VPNs, and WiFi networks.
+Digital certificates authenticate mobile users to applications, VPNs, and WIFI networks.
 However, many organizations have little to no control or visibility into their mobile certificate inventory and they’re unaware to which mobile certificates their users have access.
 And this lack of visibility results in lack of control, which means that organizations cannot fully control the access granted by certificates, risking unauthorized access.

 A number of security risks from misused or orphaned mobile VPN certificates to unauthorized access by terminated employees or contractors can be easily exploited.
 Plus, with several different IT teams managing different parts of the mobility stack, there may often be gaps in management and security that can be exploited.
 These gaps will hamper your ability to detect misuse—especially if you are not equipped to detect mobile certificate anomalies, including incorrectly issued certificates.
 Cybercriminals take advantage of mobile certificates and pose as trusted users, thereby infiltrating your network and stealing intellectual property.